callumcurtis/ethynyl-radical-problem/README.md

-# ethynyl-radical-problem
+# Ethynyl Radical Problem
-Exercise in the use of POSIX semaphores.
+An exercise in the use of POSIX semaphores.

 ## Acknowledgement
 This exercise is from an assignment created by David Clark and Mike Zastre from